Sid672/Rangoli/README.md

 ### Stair pattern
 [Code Link](https://repl.it/@Siddharthsing13/demobreakfast3#main.py)

-# Happy Hacking:
-We all can make beautiful projects with python turtle, first try a rough figure with pen and paper because these are the basics of drawing anything.
-Keep enjoing, keep hacking!

 # Cool examples are:
-These are some interesting project, where the turtle screen act's like a canvas and can be used to draw diagrams, patterns like these pictures.
+These are some enjoyable projects, where the turtle screen act's like a canvas and can be used to draw diagrams and patterns like these pictures.

 ![1536865435321_bd598138637586247b2433a96371534d](https://storage.googleapis.com/replit/images/1536865435321_bd598138637586247b2433a96371534d.pn)
 ![1536865448102_a542f76811f1df3d35a97ffd613c3e39](https://storage.googleapis.com/replit/images/1536865448102_a542f76811f1df3d35a97ffd613c3e39.pn)